University College Dublin: Move to Belfield

 In 1940, Arthur Conway was appointed president.

-By the early 1940s, the college had become the largest third-level institution in the state and the college attempted to expand the existing city-centre campus.
+By the early 1940s, the college had become the largest third-level institution in the state and the college attempted to expand the existing city centre campus.
 It was later decided that the best solution would be to move the college to a larger greenfield site outside of the city centre and create a modern campus university.
 This move started in the early 1960s when the faculty of science moved to the new 1.4 km2 park campus at Belfield in a suburb on the south side of Dublin.
 The Belfield campus developed into a complex of modern buildings and inherited Georgian townhouses, accommodating the colleges of the university as well as its student residences and many leisure and sporting facilities.

-One of UCD's previous locations, the Royal College of Science on Merrion Street is now the location of the renovated Irish Government Building, where the Department of the Taoiseach (Irish prime minister) is situated.
-University College Dublin also had a site in Glasnevin for much of the last century, the Albert Agricultural College, the southern part of which is now occupied by Dublin City University, the northern part is where Ballymun town is located.
+One of UCD's previous locations, the Royal College of Science on Merrion Street, is now the location of the renovated Irish Government Building, where the Department of the Taoiseach (Irish prime minister) is situated.
+University College Dublin also had a site in Glasnevin for much of the last century, the Albert Agricultural College, the southern part of which is now occupied by Dublin City University, the northern part is where parts of the suburb of Ballymun are located.

 Architecture

 The new campus was largely designed by A&D Wejchert & Partners Architects and includes several notable structures, including the UCD Water Tower which was built in 1972 by John Paul Construction.
 The Tower won the 1979 Irish Concrete Society Award.
 It stands 60 metres high with a dodecahedron tank atop a pentagonal pillar.
 The Tower is part of the UCD Environmental Research Station.
+O'Reilly Hall, opened in 1994, was designed by the Irish architecture firm Scott Tallon Walker.